-Bureaucracy
+Bureaucracy.
 Women face a mountain of faceless and uncaring bureaucratic procedures in trying to enforce their legal rights.
 Officials refuse to be flexible and take into consideration the individual situation, responding robotically – often to the point of cruel absurdity.
 Procedures are not designed to assist but make it even harder to pursue your rights.